John Coleman, former ABC 7 weatherman, dies at age 83

 His wife, Linda Coleman, told The Associated Press her husband died Saturday night at home in Las Vegas.
 She did not give a cause.

 The Texas native got his first TV job in Champaign while still a student at the University of Illinois.
-Coleman worked at WLS-TV and several local stations in the Midwest before joining "GMA" when it launched in 1975.
+Coleman worked at WLS-TV from 1968 to 1979 and several local stations in the Midwest before joining "GMA" when it launched in 1975.

 He served as CEO of the Weather Channel for about a year after helping launch it in 1981.